Coastal Ecosystems in the Sundaland Biodiversity Hotspot and Their Human Uses

 Major Threats to Sundaland's Coastal Ecosystems

-Despite their importance, Sundaland's coastal ecosystems face severe pressures from human activities and climate change.
+Despite their ecological and socio-economic importance, Sundaland’s coastal ecosystems face severe threats from human activities and climate change.
+These pressures jeopardize ecosystem integrity, biodiversity, and the livelihoods that depend on them.

 Deforestation and Land-Use Change

-Large-scale mangrove conversion for shrimp ponds, palm oil plantations, and urban development has been rampant.
-Indonesia lost about 40% of its mangroves between 1980 and 2005.
-Though the rate has slowed, illegal clearing persists.
-Seagrass beds are dredged for ports and reclamation projects.
-Coral reefs are degraded by blast fishing, cyanide fishing, and mining for construction materials.
+Large-scale conversion of mangroves for shrimp ponds, palm oil plantations, aquaculture, and urban development has been rampant.
+Indonesia alone lost approximately 40% of its mangrove cover between 1980 and 2005.
+Although the rate of loss has slowed due to improved policies and awareness, illegal and unregulated clearing continue in some areas.

 Pollution and Eutrophication